-Cardboard boxes are a hot commodity in our home -- even my 8-month-old appreciates a good drum fest with empty cereal boxes.
-Pretty much the perfect toy, boxes are free, plentiful (if you eat the way my boys do, that is) and provide the creative possibilities that can be a great exercise for a child's imagination.
+Cardboard boxes are a hot commodity in our home — even my 8-month-old appreciates a good drum fest with empty cereal boxes.
+They’re pretty much the perfect toy, because boxes are free, plentiful (if you eat the way my boys do, that is) and provide endless creative possibilities.

 Turn box on side so the opening is perpedicular to the floor.

 Cut off the top entirely and save the piece.
 This will later form half of the roof.

 Add a pop of color and some extra support to the bottom flaps, or the floor of the playhouse.

 Retrieve the piece you saved for the roof of the cardboard playhouse.
 Cut off 1/4 or so to create the steepness of the roof.
 If you would like a steeper roof, you can cut off more.